yumminhuang/yumminhuang.github.io/content/resume/resume.md

 **Projects**

+* Managing Software Development Project
+	* Built a JAX-RS website --- WHAM (What Happened Around Me) using Jersey and Tomcat;
+	* Managed software development progress by Scrum methodology;
+	* Used Jira to track issues and Confluence to manage documents.
 * MapReduce Project
 	*  Analyze San Francisco crime incidents and predict crime category by naïve bayesian algorithm
 	*  Run Hadoop programs on AWS EMR